ckb-next/ckb-next/.github/ISSUE_TEMPLATE/new-device-support-request.md

 > "K95 Platinum XT - Keyboard"

 ## Due Diligence
-- Check if device is supported already [here.](#)
+- Check if the device is supported already [here.](#)
 - Search in open and closed [Issues](https://github.com/ckb-next/ckb-next/issues) for duplicate requests.
-If it exists, just add a "bump" comment in that request.
-Don't open a new request, duplicates will be removed.
+If it exists, add a "bump" comment in that request.
+Don't open a new request.
+We will close duplicates.
-- Veryify your installation is up-to-date.
-We need a wiki page outlining the update process, please contribute if you know how!
+- Verify your installation is up-to-date.
+We need a wiki page outlining the update process.
+Please contribute if you know how!
 - This is not a place for bug reports or feature requests.

 ## Required Information